Forlocks/Curriculum-Vitae/cv.md

 ## Contact information
 * **E-mail:** sheluhen@mail.ru
 * **GitHub:** https://github.com/Forlocks
-* **On the discord-server RS School:** Forlock (@Forlocks)
+* **Discord server RSS:** Forlock (@Forlocks)

 ## About me
-I am 20 years old, study at the St. Petersburg State University of Aerospace Instrumentation in the direction of "Laser equipment and laser technologies".
+I am 20 years old, study at the St. Petersburg State University of Aerospace Instrumentation.
 At the beginning of my second year at university, I became interested in the profession of a front-end developer, after which I began to take various free courses on learning HTML, CSS and JS.
 I hope to get more knowledge in the RS School courses so that I can become a junior front-end developer as a result.

 ## Skills
 * Markdown